-This introductory course will focus on the creation, compositing and manipulation of digital images using Adobe Photoshop and Illustrator Topics to be covered will include digital color theory, scanning techniques, masking, optimizing images for the web and advanced brush and filter techniques.
-A series of hands on tasks will develop the student's ability to work with digital imagery.
+This introductory course will focus on the creation and manipulation of digital images using the industry standard software for digital imaging.
+Topics covered will include: additive and subtractive color theory, scanning and printing, masking and compositing, optimizing images for web, 3D, motion graphics and video.
+A series of hands-on tasks will further develop the student's personal expression and critique sensibility.